Bad-Behaviour/badbehaviour/README.md

 *   **Fast path**: `is_cloud_infrastructure_ip()` runs **BEFORE** UA matching.
 Any IP in known cloud LB ranges short-circuits to `ALLOW` regardless of UA. **Reads the injected registry's `cloud_infrastructure()` method** so swapping the registry affects this check too (e.g., `human-only` preset removes the safety net — see warning below).
 *   `determine_action()` gains hard-blocks for explicitly-blocked categories, hard-allows for `cloud_infrastructure`, and per-category defaults for feed/shopping/monitoring/archive (verified-only).
 *   Result cache keyed by config fingerprint **and `spl_object_hash($registry)`** so swapping the registry cleanly invalidates cached results.
-*   DNS verification scheduled via `register_shutdown_function` so it doesn't add to request latency.

 > ⚠️ **Cloud-LB safety depends on your registry**.
 The `full` preset (shipped default) includes `cloudflare_health`, `aws_elb_health`, `google_cloud_health`, `azure_health`, `fastly_health`.
 If you build a `custom` registry or pick a preset that drops these without re-adding them, **the cloud-LB fast path becomes empty and your CDN probes will be evaluated against UA/behavior rules**.
 The shipped `config/bb_registry.php` force-includes `cloud_infrastructure` via `include_categories` as a safety net — keep that if you use any non-`full` preset.